top of page

 Mixed media on paper - 100cm x 70cm

-I was living in Valencia Spain for the past few months.
+I was living in Valencia, Spain for a few months in 2024.
 This environment built me as an artist.
 Living in El Carmen, a neighborhood known for its street art, gifted me with so much inspiration and ideas.
-You can find a lot of my art inspiration just by going on a stroll in the streets of Valencia.
 This place also gave me my first exhibitions and my first clients.
-As I keep Valencia as a truly special place in my heart, I am now moving on in my artistic journey.
-I am back in New York, in the city where I first considered myself as an artist, ready to open a new chapter of creating art, meeting new people, discovering new inspiration and exhibiting new pieces.
+This city will always have a special place in my heart.